 Treatment for children is similar to adults.
 Because of the great periosteal regeneration potential in children, healing occurs more quickly than in adults.
 Callus formation can be prominent in children, and parents should be educated on this normal finding.

 The differential diagnosis of a clavicle fracture includes acromioclavicular joint injury, rib fracture, scapular fracture, shoulder dislocation, rotator cuff injury, and sternoclavicular joint injury.
 Possible complications of clavicle fractures must also be fully evaluated, including pneumothorax, brachial plexus injury, and subclavian vessel injury.
+An inflammatory or neoplastic process could mimic a clavicular stress fracture.

 In fractures of the clavicle, serious complications are rare.
 Brachial plexus injury or injury to the subclavian vessels can occur at the time of presentation or during the healing and callus formation of the clavicle.
 Excessive callus formation can lead to compression of the brachial plexus, resulting in peripheral neuropathy.